luxlike/udacity_SDC_AdvancedLaneLines/writeup.md

 ### Camera Calibration

-I use  `cv2.findChessboardCorners` method to get corners and add it to object points and image point.
-I calibrate camera by  `cv2.calibrateCamera` with those object and image points.
+I used  `cv2.findChessboardCorners` method to get corners and add it to object points and image point.
+I calibrated camera by  `cv2.calibrateCamera` with those object and image points.
 Undistorted image can get by  `cv2.undistort` method.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+Then I used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 ![alt text][image_org]    ![alt text][image_cal]